michalmuskala/jason/README.md

-# Jason
+# JasonVendored

 A blazing fast JSON parser and generator in pure Elixir.

 The parser and generator are at least twice as fast as other Elixir/Erlang libraries (most notably `Poison`).
 The performance is comparable to `jiffy`, which is implemented in C as a NIF.
-Jason is usually only twice as slow.
+JasonVendored is usually only twice as slow.

 Both parser and generator fully conform to
 [RFC 8259](https://tools.ietf.org/html/rfc8259) and